canvasxyz/canvas/docs/6-networking.md

 Join events will be broadcast whenever someone new joins the network, and leave events will be triggered after that peer goes offline, after about a minute of inactivity.

+Detecting when a peer has left is more difficult, so we recommend filtering out peers that have a `lastSeen` value older than some inactivity threshold (e.g. 15 minutes).

 ## Listing online peers

 The event also provides a `peers` list, which shows a list of online peers: